danielharrell/open-eyes-lect-2017-18/Open.md

 myself sitting with you in the audience.
 For it seems I remain just where I am, and what I am, at the point of my point of view.
 And my awareness of you, or of anything else, changes nothing in either my place or my identity.
-Of course, the very idea of a point of view comes with a paradox of its own: for how can a view belong to a point?
+The very idea of a point of view does come with a paradox of its own: for how can a view belong to a point?
 That is, how can a whole with many parts belong to that which has no part?
 But if we were pressed this way, on the coherence of a point of view, we might think of a geometric